Short Story Competition

 The winning author, plus runners up and commended will be invited to read at the Ilkley Literature Festival in October 2020.

 The winner will be selected by a panel of judges, with the final decision being made by a head judge (a professional fiction writer) and will be judged on literary merit, originality and readability.

 - Short stories should between 1,000 and 2,000 words in length

-- Fees are payable online or by cheque made out to ‘Ilkley Literature Festival Ltd’.
+- Fees are payable online or by cheque made out to ‘Ilkley Literature Festival Ltd.‘

 Terms & Conditions

 The competition is open to anyone, including non-UK applicants (Ilkley Literature Festival is unable to offer any financial assistance for winners to attend the prizegiving), aged 18 years and over.
 Non-UK Residents are welcome to enter the competition but entries from overseas can only be submitted online.

-Entries must be entirely the work of the entrant and must never have been published, self-published, published on any website or online forum, broadcast nor won or been placed in any other competition (as at October 2019).
+Entries must be entirely the work of the entrant and must never have been published, self-published, published on any website or online forum, broadcast nor won or been placed in any other competition (as at January 2020).

 Entries submitted posthumously will not be eligible.